Graduation Theses Project 1

-The requirements for completing the course are on-going consultations on the master's project with a particular instructor, attendance at group classes and submission of a semester papers as on-going reports on the fulfilling of the project.
+A requirement for completion of the course are primarily on-going consultations on the master's project with a particular instructor, participation in group classes and submission of the semester papers in the form of on-going reports on completion of the project.

-- Justification of topic choice, measure of personal relationship the selected topic.
+- Justification of the topic selection, amount of personal relation to the selected topic.

-- Establishment of research tasks (project aim, limitations, justification).
+- Establishment of the research tasks (project aim, limitations, justification).

 - Project plan (stages, methods).

-- Description and justification of individual project plan steps.
+- Description and justification of project plan steps.

 - Implemented stages: description and results.

-- Commented (reviewed) selection of literature, including web links.
+- Bibliography selection commentary (review) including web links.

-Grades are given by the project sponsor based on submitted reports or thesis and intensity of consultations and work on research throughout the entire academic year.
+Course grades are given by the thesis advisor based on submitted reports or efforts regarding the thesis and intensity of consultations and research work throughout the entire academic year.